 Christmas is a time for friends to practice simplicity.

-For gifts to neighbors, I get coffee cups from thrift stores and fill them full of teas or a small candle, and wrapping paper is usually newsprint or recycled gift bags.
+I get coffee cups from thrift stores, fill them full of teas or a small candle for gifts to neighbors, and wrapping paper is usually newsprint or recycled gift bags.

 So there you have it.
-Before you give, GET information from those your love on what truly is meaningful FOR THEM.
-And don’t forget to get going on St. Cecilia’s Christmas activities such as The Giving Tree, the annual Matt Talbot Christmas Dinner, or the Super Supper on the last Wednesday of the month in Conger Hall for the needy on Bainbridge as other parish activities listed.
+Before you give, GET information from those your love on what is truly meaningful FOR THEM.
+And don’t forget to get going on St. Cecilia’s Christmas activities such as The Giving Tree, the annual Matt Talbot Christmas Dinner, or the Super Supper on the last Wednesday of the month in Conger Hall for the needy on Bainbridge.

-Remember, “Ask and it will be given to you: seek and you will find; knock and the door will be opened to you.
+Remember, “Ask and it will be given to you: seek and you will find; knock, and the door will be opened to you.
 For everyone who asks, receives; and the one who seeks, finds; and to the one who knocks, the door will be opened.”
-(Matthew 7:7 NAB) Let’s get information so our giving will be with wisdom.
+Matthew 7:7

 The Frugal Catholic: Learn to live on less to give and save more.